Governors-State-Technology-Clubs/resourceHub/README.md

 ## Need Help?

-If you have any questions or need assistance with the repository, feel free to reach out to Cedric via cedriclard76@gmail.com or other members via Discord or GitHub Issues.
+If you have any questions or need assistance with the repository, feel free to reach out to Cedric via cedriclard76@gmail.com or other members via Discord.

 ## Repository Structure